addr2data/aws-certification-prep/README.rst

      - VPC
      - *To be added*
    * - Management Tools
-     - CloudWatch, AWS Auto Scaling, CloudFormation, CloudTrail
+     - CloudWatch, AWS Auto Scaling, CloudFormation, CloudTrail, Systems Manager
-     - CloudFormation
+     - CloudFormation, Systems Manager
      - *To be added*
      - *To be added*
    * - Security, Identity & Compliance